Se7enSe7enSe7en/poetry-for-neanderthals-server/README.md

-# game-lobby-server
+# poetry-for-neanderthals-server
-backend server for web games
+backend server for the poetry for neanderthals game